LotusLotus

 Kāśyapa asked the Buddha, "Who made the very first sentient being?"

-The Buddha rejoined to Kāśyapa, "Who made the formless gods, such as those in Neither Perception nor Non-perception Heaven?
-How do formless gods live and how do they carry themselves?"
+The Buddha asked Kāśyapa, “Who made the formless gods, such as those in Neither with Nor without Perception Heaven?
+How do formless gods live and how do they carry themselves?”

-Kāśyapa answered the Buddha, "Although their karmas cannot be known, they are formed by their own karmas.
-Then who makes sentient beings black in saṁsāra, or white in nirvāṇa?"
+Kāśyapa replied to the Buddha, “Although their karmas cannot be known, they are formed by their own karmas.
+Then who makes sentient beings black in saṁsāra, or white in nirvāṇa?”

-The Buddha told Kāśyapa, "It is caused by their karmas.
-Karma gives rise to innumerable dharmas; goodness also gives rise to innumerable dharmas."
+The Buddha told Kāśyapa, “It is made by their karmas.
+Karma gives rise to innumerable dharmas; goodness also gives rise to innumerable dharmas.”

 Kāśyapa asked the Buddha, "What arises from karma?
 What arises from goodness?"